fbpx

 • Do not plant tomatoes near potatoes (they belong to the same plant family, Solanaceae, so are susceptible to the same diseases)

-• Practice crop rotation – don’t plant tomatoes or potatoes in the same garden bed in consecutive years, and preferably leave two years in between planting.
+• Practice crop rotation – don’t plant tomatoes or potatoes in the same garden bed in consecutive years, and preferably leave two years between planting.

 • Late Blight requires live tissue to overwinter.
 While it won’t survive on your garden tools, it will survive in potato tubers, so pull any volunteer potatoes from the previous season as soon as they appear.